Asynchronous Gibbs Sampling: Examples

-The following model, due to \textcite{vonbrzeski15}, was used in a large-scale analysis of product updates at eBay Inc. Because users choose when to update to the latest version of the product, analysis of product updates is done not by controlled experiment but by observational study, and causal inference is difficult.
+The following model, due to \textcite{vonbrzeski15}, was used in a large-scale decision-theoretic analysis of product updates at eBay Inc. Because users choose when to update to the latest version of the product, analysis of product updates is done not by controlled experiment but by observational study, and causal inference is difficult.
 In particular, it is necessary to control for the \emph{early-adopter effect}, in which the behavior of the response is correlated with how quickly a user adopts the treatment after release.
 To adjust for this effect, a Bayesian hierarchical mixed-effects regression model was selected.
-Since we are primarily interested in the computational aspects of this problem, we omit further discussion of how and why the particular model was selected and interpretation of the results -- such discussion can be found in the original publication.
+Since we are primarily interested in the computational aspects of this problem, we omit further discussion of the particular model and evaluation of its results -- such discussion can be found in the original publication \cite{vonbrzeski15}.

-A variety of different data sets have been used with this model -- the data set that we employed, selected for convenience, consists of $n = 1,000,000$ users.
-The model can be written in the following way: